jenovax86/Cloud-Oracle/README.md

 python core/weather_forecast_model
 ```
 # Expected Output:
-  -A plot that shows the high and low temperatures in all days of the months
+  A plot that shows the high and low temperatures in all days of the months

 # Limitations
-  -Predictions are experimental — based only on crawled AccuWeather data
+  Predictions are experimental — based only on crawled AccuWeather data.
-  -Not a substitute for official meteorological forecasts
+  Not a substitute for official meteorological forecasts.
-  -Intended for educational and research purposes
+  Intended for educational and research purposes.